Remember and Forget Experience Replay for Multi-Agent Reinforcement Learning: SISL Environments

 \subsection{Evaluation}

 We benchmark the algorithms using five runs with 20\,000 episodes each.
 For each run we compute the moving median of the cumulative reward averaged over all agents.
 The window size of the moving median is 100 episodes.
-In \cref{fig:SISL results} we plot the median of the medians and the 95\% confidence interval of the 5 runs.
-Throughout this study, we apply the default parameters suggested in~\citet{novati2019a}.
+In \cref{fig:SISL results} we plot the median of the medians and the 95\% confidence interval of the five runs.
+Throughout this study, we apply the default parameters suggested in~\citet{Novati2019}.
 We set the discount factor $\gamma = 0.995$, we use a replay memory of size $2^{18} = 262\,144$ with initial random exploration with a randomly initialized neural network for $2^{17} = 131\,072$ experiences.
-The learning rate of the Adam optimizer is initialized to 0.0001 and the batchsize $B = 256$.
+The learning rate of the Adam optimizer is initialized to $\eta=0.0001$ and the batchsize $B = 256$.
 For the approximation of the value function and the policy we use a neural network with two hidden layers of width 128.
-We initialize the ReF-ER factor $\beta = 0.3$, the target threshold $f^\star= 0.1$ and cut-off $\tilde c_{\max} = 4$.
-In contrast to the original V-RACER, we use the clipped normal distribution for continuous action domains and introduce a discrete variant (see Supplementary Material).
-The source code is available on \url{https://github.com/will-be-provided} and we provide a pseudo code in the supplementary material.
+We initialize the ReF-ER factor $\beta = 0.3$, the target threshold $n^\star= 0.1$ and cut-off $c_{\max} = 4$.
+In contrast to the original V-RACER, we use the clipped normal distribution for continuous action domains and introduce a discrete variant of V-RACER (see Appendix).
+The source code is available on \url{https://github.com/will-be-provided} and we provide a pseudo code in the appendix.
+The SISL experiments where executed on a single CPU with 12 cores.
+The required training-times were approximately 48 hours per run.
+In total we performed 2x3x4x5=120 runs.